kdwinter/aurb/README.md

 # Aurb

-An AUR (Arch User Repository) utility.
+A very simplistic AUR (Arch User Repository) utility.

-Aurb can download from, search, and look for updates on the AUR.
+Aurb can download, search, and look for updates on the AUR.

+## Installation

+    $ mv aurb.rb ~/.bin # or anywhere else in your $PATH
+    $ mv ~/.bin/aurb.rb ~/.bin/aurb
+    $ chmod +x ~/.bin/aurb

 ## Usage

 Download one or more packages:

-    $ ruby aurb.rb -D hon -D ioquake3
+    $ aurb -d hon -d ioquake3

-By default, this will save the package to $HOME/pkgbuilds.
-Edit SAVE_PATH in the script to change this.
+By default, this will save the package to $HOME/AUR.
+Edit SAVE_PATH in the script, or set the `AURB_PATH` ENV variable to change this.

 Search for one or more packages:

-    $ ruby aurb.rb -S firefox
+    $ aurb -s firefox

 List all available info for a given package:

-    $ ruby aurb.rb -I aurbuild
+    $ aurb -i aurbuild

 Look for upgrades to packages you have installed from the AUR:

-    $ ruby aurb.rb -U
+    $ aurb -u

-## Copyright
+## License

-Copyright (c) 2013 Gigamo.
-See LICENSE for details.
+Public domain.